 Eileen Beach is the Interim-Director and an Instructor for English as a Second Language Program (ESLP).
 She has been teaching in English Language Programs since 1997 and has a Master's Degree In TESOL (Teaching English to Speakers of Other Languages) from American University.
 She has taught in public and private schools as well as remedial and literacy programs.
 Eileen has a business background in International Affairs and has set up and expanded companies and public service organizations.
 She helped to develop a successful Corporate ESL program at a Virginia community college and piloted a Business ESL course at the university level.
 Her professional interests include exploring methods of overcoming learning disabilities in ESL students; out of the classroom, she participates in herbal-healing seminars and animal husbandry clinics.

 Staff Biographical Information

-Amisha Savalia is a graduate assistant for Keith Boswell in the ESLP at Longwood University.
+Amisha Savalia is a graduate assistant for Eileen Beach in the ESLP at Longwood University.
 She has completed her undergraduate degree in English at Longwood.
 She was raised in the U.S. by Indian parents and has traveled to and stayed in India.
 She can speak three languages fluently and has taken classes in Spanish.
 She has experience in foreign affairs at home and in the office.
 Currently, she is working on gaining two Master's degrees.
 Her hobbies include: singing, dancing, arts and crafts, and baking.

 Faculty Biographical Information